Healthcare in California: Proposed single-payer healthcare

 A single-payer health care system for California has been suggested multiple times.
 Two bills in the California State Legislature that would have implemented universal health coverage were vetoed by Governor Arnold Schwarzenegger in 2006 and 2008, respectively.
-A new 2021 proposal for single-payer healthcare, AB 1400, is being presented in the State Assembly, and has renewed discussion about unilateral state-wide universal healthcare.
+A 2021 proposal for single-payer healthcare, AB 1400, also known as CalCare, was presented in the State Assembly, and renewed discussion about unilateral state-wide universal healthcare.
 On January 31, 2022 the bill was shelved and not voted on by the assembly.
+SB770 passed, allowing Medicare and Medicaid funds to be used in a potential single-payer system.
+A single-payer system was proposed again in early 2024, but did not pass.